Support healthy families and sustainable farms!

 Full call to action

 The Healthy Incentives Program provides a dollar-for-dollar match for SNAP money spent on fruits and vegetables purchased at participating farmers markets, farm stands, mobile markets, and community supported agriculture (CSA) programs statewide.
-To date, the program has provided more than $4.2 million in fresh, healthy, local foods for low-income families, with that money going to support local farms.
+To date, the program has provided more than $21 million in fresh, healthy, local foods for more than 88,000 low-income families, with that money going to support local farms.
 This means better health outcomes for some of the Commonwealth’s most vulnerable communities, and greater sustainability for local farms, allowing them to contribute to the local economy, steward farmland and protect our natural resources.
 For more information about HIP, see this fact sheet.

 All legislators need to hear from their constituents, even if they are already supportive of HIP.
 The Commonwealth has long supported equitable access to food, healthy eating, sustainable farms, local economic development, and natural resources conservation, and an investment in HIP supports all of these issues.